Frequently Asked Questions

 GET /agents/[slug]/packagesucceeds for any Agent the group admin has curated, without needing an individual deploy record.

 Group admins generate and revoke API keys from the API Keys tab on the group admin page (/groups/[slug]/admin).
-Each key shows its prefix and last-used timestamp.
 Use Group API keys when building agents that should only ever see your team's approved tools, skills, and agents.

 How do I curate Skills and Agents for my Group?